opendilab/DI-engine-docs/source/20_spec/config_spec.rst

 Specifications of DI-engine Config
 ==================================

-To ensure the ease of use, readability, and extensibility of the config，config submitted by the developers should comply with the following specifications.
+In order to ensure the ease of use, readability, and scalability of config, the config submitted by developers needs to comply with the following specifications.

-Config of DI-engine includes two divisions：main_config and create_config.
+The config of DI-engine consists of two parts: main_config and create_config. ?

 Example Link
 --------------

-Example of Deep Q-Network （DQN）：
+Example of Deep Q-Network (DQN)：

 https://github.com/opendilab/DI-engine/blob/main/dizoo/atari/config/serial/pong/pong_dqn_config.py

-Example of SQIL with model or data:
+Example config for algorithms with model or data, e.g. SQIL: https://github.com/opendilab/DI-engine/blob/main/dizoo/atari/config/serial/pong/pong_sqil_config.py

-https://github.com/opendilab/DI-engine/blob/main/dizoo/atari/config/serial/pong/pong_sqil_config.py

 Details of the specification